 - Embedded ads throughout your content

-Different affiliate programs have different rules around disclosure of the affiliate relationship.
-In addition, there may be government rules and regulations (e.g. from the FTC for readers in the U.S.) that require prominent disclosure on every page of your website.
+Different programs have different rules around the disclosure of the relationship.
+In addition, there may be government rules and regulations (e.g., from the FTC for readers in the United States) that require prominent disclosure on every page of your website.
 Be sure to check and follow these guidelines!

-Here’s a great example of a site (NomNomPaleo) that adheres to disclosure requirements without being off-putting…
+One great example of a site that adheres to disclosure requirements without being off-putting is NomNomPaleo.

 6. Continue to Grow Your Site

-Now your site is built you can just sit back and watch the cash flow in, right?
-Well, yes and no. While successful affiliate marketing can be pretty passive income, to maximize your earning potential, you’ll want to continue to grow your site.
+Now your website is built you can just sit back and watch the cash flow in, right?
+Well, yes and no. While successful affiliate marketing can be pretty passive income, to maximize your earning potential, you’ll want to continue to grow.

 That means adding more content to build your authority and to feed Google.
-It’s good to think about some informational content as well as pages designed to feature products.
+It’s a good idea to think about some informational content as well as pages designed to feature products.